NXT Roadblock (2024): Storylines

 At Vengeance Day on February 4, Trick Williams, who was accompanied by Carmelo Hayes, failed to win the NXT Championship from Ilja Dragunov.
 After the match, Hayes attacked Williams with a steel chair, ending their partnership and turning heel in the process.
 On the following episode of NXT, Hayes revealed that he was the one who attacked Williams back in October 2023 and set his sights at Dragunov and the NXT Championship.
 On the February 27 episode of NXT, Tony D'Angelo told Dragunov that he was willing to earn a title shot at the NXT Championship.
 Dragunov accepted D'Angelo's proposal and NXT General Manager Ava set a match between Hayes and D'Angelo at Roadblock to determine a #1 contender to the NXT Championship at Stand & Deliver.

 In December 2023, Tatum Paxley developed a deranged obsession with NXT Women's Champion Lyra Valkyria.
 Over the next few months, Paxley interfered in Valkyria's matches, including helping Valkyria retain her title at Vengeance Day.
 On the February 20 episode of NXT, Valkyria told Paxley that if she stayed backstage during her title match that night, she would give Paxley a surprise, which she did.
 A week later, Valkyria revealed that after speaking with NXT General Manager Ava, Valkyria and Paxley would face The Kabuki Warriors (Asuka and Kairi Sane) for the WWE Women's Tag Team Championship at Roadblock, which was later made official.

 At Vengeance Day on February 4, Bron Breakker and Baron Corbin defeated Carmelo Hayes and Trick Williams to win the 2024 men's Dusty Rhodes Tag Team Classic final and went on to defeat The Family (Tony D'Angelo and Channing "Stacks" Lorenzo) to win the NXT Tag Team Championship.
 A week later, a match was made between Chase University (Duke Hudson and Andre Chase) and Axiom and Nathan Frazer, with the winners becoming the #1 contenders for the NXT Tag Team Championship, where Chase U won the match.
 The title match was then announced for Roadblock.

+Event

+The first match was a Asylum match, and Donovan Dijak won the match, defeating Joe Gacy via pinfall.

+The second match was an NXT Tag Team Championship match, where Bron Breakker and Baron Corbin have defeated Chase University (Andre Chase and Duke Hudson) via pinfall to retain the titles.

+The third match saw Shawn Spears defeating Uriah Connors via pinfall.

+The fourth match was a WWE Women's Tag Team Championship match, by which The Kabuki Warriors (Asuka and Kairi Sane) won and retained the titles by defeating Lyra Valkyria and Tatum Paxley via pinfall.